nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-There are no `SHORTLISTED` applicants

-  Use case ends.

-* 3b.
-There are no interview dates within the next three days.
+HMHero detects that the command entered is of invalid formatting.
+    * 3a1.
+HMHero shows an error message

-  Use case ends.
+      Use case resumes at step 3.

 **Use case: View all interview dates**

+Precondition: There are shortlisted applicants in HMHero.

 **MSS**

-1. User requests to list applicants
+1. User requests to list applicants.
-2. HMHero shows a list of applicants
+2. HMHero shows a list of applicants.
 3. User enters the command to view interview dates and times of all `SHORTLISTED` applicants.
 4. HMHero shows the interview date and times of all `SHORTLISTED` applicants, sorted from earliest to latest.